Now onboarding families in NL & DE

 for parents.

-Fritz isn't built by people who read about the mental load.
+Fred isn't built by people who read about the mental load.
 It's built by people who live it — every school email, every Wednesday scramble, every Sunday evening plan.

 Theresa Gessner